Kermit-UGent/ModSim/README.md

 ## gh-pages / website

+all the info and files are in the `src` directory.
+There will be some redundancy between files/scripts in other folders and the ones in the `src` folder.

 see `website_maintenance.md`

 Also don't forget to update the toml and manifest files in `pluto-deployment-environment`.
 Make sure to respect the Julia version, currently this is `1.11.2`.